CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 $ dig @10.9.0.65 example.edu DNSKEY +dnssec

-Run the following commands to get different types of records from theexample.edunameserver.
+Run the following commands to get different types of records from the example.edu nameserver.
 Provide an explanation for each of the records in the response.
-In our setup,10.9.0.65is the IP address assigned to theexample.edunameserver.
+In our setup,10.9.0.65 is the IP address assigned to the example.edu nameserver.

 $ dig @10.9.0.65 example.edu DNSKEY +dnssec
 $ dig @10.9.0.65 example.edu NS +dnssec